erischon/P3_eri_schon/README.md

 ## Rules

-You can move MacGyver with directional arrows.
+You can move MacGyver with directional arrows : &larr; &uarr; &rarr; &darr;

 To win : MacGyver must pick up the 3 items and move to the Guardian cell.